I created an easy to use API to help businesses do incredible things with AI.

 That’s also how you can deploy a project to new environment (staging and production for instance) without worrying about exporting the database from another environment.

 However, developers sometimes edit the database directly instead of creating a new migration.
 This is bad and will make other developers’ life harder.
-There’s nothing more annoying than having to bug your colleagues on Slack and ask them for a dump.
+There’s nothing more annoying than having to ask your colleagues on Slack for a database dump.

 Read more about how migrations can improve any project.